 After you apply

-When we look at an application, we consider:
+When we look at your application, we'll consider:

 • type and scale of the activity